- <div style="background-image:url(/live/image/gid/50/width/1600/height/300/crop/1/30146_education.rev.1452787986.png)"/>

 - Go to http://nytimesineducation.com/access-nyt/

-- Select “Lake Forest College.”
-You will be redirected to a registration page
+- Type in “Lake Forest College.”
+You will be redirected to a registration page.

 - Login to your College email and verify your account.
 Check your “junk” or “clutter” folders if you do not see an email from the New York Times.